 - Two Dog Flats – just after you leave the shores of St. Mary’s Lake behind you’ll find yourself in a straight stretch of the road called Two Dog Flats.
 This area is known for wildlife sightings, especially bears in the early morning and late evening.
 Please be very careful to pull over, stay in your car and enjoy them from a distance!

 - St. Mary’s Visitor Center & the St. Mary town – you’ll find all sorts of information here as well as places to lodge and eat in the town.
 As you exit this portion of Going to the Sun Road you’ll leave the park for a bit.
 To the left, you head towards Babb and the Many Glacier region, and to the right, you’ll be heading towards Two Medicine and East Glacier.
 Or you can simply turn around and drive the 51 miles back to where you started.
 It’s a great way to see anything you missed, and the views are quite different from the opposite direction.

 Driving Tips for Going to the Sun Road

-- Facilities –there are bathrooms a numerous stops along the road, but not much else.
-You can find fuel stations at West Glacier, St. Mary, East Glacier, as well as any towns in your route.
+- Facilities –there are bathrooms and numerous stops along the road, but not much else.
+You can find fuel stations at West Glacier, St. Mary, and East Glacier, as well as any towns on your route.
 There isn’t anywhere to get gas between West Glacier and St. Mary’s as you drive Going to the Sun Road.